lucasammarini/programmazione-per-la-fisica/README.md

 # Programmazione per la fisica

-The project aims to create a C++ program drawning an histogram from a dataset.
+The project aims to create a C++ program drawing an histogram from a dataset.